Socivo/ember-cli-deploy-aws-codedeploy/README.md

 Default: `context.manifestPath`

 #### revisionKey:
 The revision key of this deployment.
-By defailt, the revision key is appended to the name and version of the package archive to uniquely identify each package.
+By default, the revision key is appended to the name and version of the package archive to uniquely identify each package.
 By default, the plugin will try to use revision data provided by [ember-cli-deploy-revision-data](https://github.com/ember-cli-deploy/ember-cli-deploy-revision-data)

 Default: `context.revisionData + context.revisionData.timestamp`